Mecha Break

 Mecha Break (解限机) is a mecha shooter game developed by Kingsoft's subsidiary Amazing Seasun Games.
 It was announced at The Game Awards 2023.
-It supports cross-platform connectivity between Windows and Xbox Series X/S. It was released on July 1, 2025, with plans to release on PlayStation 5 later in 2025.
+It supports cross-platform connectivity between Windows and Xbox Series X/S. It was released on July 1, 2025, with plans to release on PlayStation 5 middle of 2026.

 Plot

-Mech Break is set in an alternate world where a virtual "Great Catastrophe" in 2082 led to the discovery of a carbon-silicon mineral known as EIC ("Corite").
+Mech Break is set in an alternate world where a virtual "Great Catastrophe" in 2082 led to the discovery of an allotrope of Silicon Carbide called Corite, or EIC.
 This mineral became the solution to Earth's energy crisis.
 However, the use of Corite comes with severe side effects, including high infectivity and strong pathogenicity.
-Polluted areas, referred to as "Fading Zones", quickly spread across the globe.
-Only mechs are capable of operating within these high-contamination zones.
-To ensure the survival of civilization and uncover the truth behind this world, mech pilots engage in various actions.
+Polluted areas, referred to as "Marcens Zones", quickly spread across the globe.
+Only mechas, known as "strikers", are capable of operating within these high-contamination zones.
+They are powered by a high-purity form of Corite known as Corixium.
+To ensure the survival of civilization and uncover the truth behind this world, striker pilots fight battles and run resource-gathering ops.

 Gameplay

 Mecha Break is an online team-based game, primarily played in the form of a shooter.
-The game features several different modes, mainly focusing on team coordination in battles or achieving specific objectives.
-Players can choose from multiple mech roles across five class types: Attacker, who deals most of the damage to attack or defend control points; Defender, who absorbs large amounts of damage; and Supporter, who provides healing or other buffs to teammates.
+The game features 3 main modes, mainly focusing on team coordination in battles or achieving specific objectives.
+These are, in the order they are presented: Operation: VERGE, a 6v6 mode that has a number of different maps and match types, such as Control points, Payload, and Deathmatch; Operation: STORM, a Free-for-all(FFA) Extraction Shooter mode, which features the option to play in a team of up to 3 and/or in a 'covert ops' mode where there are no player enemies; and ACE ARENA, a 3v3 deathmatch mode.
+Players can choose from multiple strikers across five class types: Attacker, who deals most of the damage to attack or defend control points; Defender, who absorbs large amounts of damage; and Supporter, who provides healing or other buffs to teammates.
 Other roles include Brawler and Sniper, each offering unique playstyles.

+Below is a table of the different strikers, as of March 5, 2026, and their roles: